 - Transfer students can demonstrate proficiency by transferring a course that is the final course in an intermediate-level sequence offered by an accredited institution.

 Students can request a waiver of the foreign language requirement if they can demonstrate language proficiency through documentation of previous language experience.
 The web page Waiver of the Foreign Language Requirement explains how to do this.
 Students who are granted a waiver do not receive credit.
-Students should address questions to the office of Undergraduate Academic Affairs at the link below.
+Students should address questions to the office of Undergraduate Academic Affairs.